 The historically dominant Geostationary Orbit (GEO) is under commercial threat due to innovations in Low Earth Orbit (LEO) and Middle Earth Orbit (MEO) technologies.
 Expect a steady rise in the number of new players raising venture capital in the billions and whose unique launch system product offerings will drive down the cost of orbit systems, in general, and LEOs, in particular.
 As much as unanchoring from Earth will be part of the space economy in the next two decades, services such as direct-to-consumer broadband internet mean there are still lucrative opportunities tethering space to Earth-specific needs.

-Sustainability in Aviation
+5. Sustainability in aviation

 Organizations in the aerospace and aviation sector are not exempt from ESG and sustainability imperatives.
 Commercial aviation is expected to account for around 20% of global greenhouse emissions by 2050.
 Commercial aviation bodies such as the International Air Transport Association (IATA) and International Civil Aviation Organization (ICAO) will need to proactively accelerate ESG regulations to mitigate the industry’s greenhouse emissions contribution and avoid imposed ‘regulation fiats’ from governments.

 Aerospace initiatives have been historically influenced by nation-states vying for supremacy.
 While innovations in aerospace can be a net positive for humanity, they can also be sources of geopolitical tensions.
 Even though space agreements such as the Outer Space Treaty exist, new cooperative, legally binding contracts will be needed to account for emerging issues in aerospace.